-There were 538 golfers that reported to the Star Tribune hitting a hole-in-one on Minnesota golf courses in 2015, which we tracked from April 20 until the end of October last year.
+Five hundred and thirty-four golfers reported to the Star Tribune hitting a hole-in-one on Minnesota golf courses in 2015, which we tracked from April 20 until the end of October last year.

-If you really want to take a deep dive, find more information and look up individual courses and golfers on our expanded online feature at startribune.com/sports.
+If you really want to take a deep dive, look up individual courses and golfers here.

 UPDATE: This post has been edited since original publication after we found four duplicate records in our database.
 All charts and maps have also been updated to reflect those changes. --CJ Sinner